RennanD/fastfeet/README.md

 $ yarn dev
 ```

-- Open new tab in your terminal and run:
+- Open new tab in your terminal, navigate to the project/backend folder and run:

 ```
 $ yarn queue